krayin/krayin-docs/docs/1.x/themes/create-theme.md

 ---

 # Create a store theme
-Please follow the steps mentioned below that how to create a custom theme in Bagisto.
+Please follow the steps mentioned below that how to create a custom theme in Krayin.

 Go to your project’s root directory and check for **config** folder.
 Inside **config** folder, you will find a file called **_themes.php_** like directory below: